 No adverse effects have been reported for intakes above the AI, and there is no Tolerable Upper Intake Level (UL) established.

 However, avoiding excessive intake (ie, from supplements) is advised.

 Collards, spinach and dark salad greens are the highest food sources of vitamin K, with broccoli, Brussels sprouts, cabbage and bib lettuce containing moderate amounts.

 Plant oils (soybean, canola, olive, corn) and margarine are also good sources.
 Can you imagine sautéing collard greens or spinach in canola oil?

 What If Your Child Doesn’t Get Enough?

-Vitamin K deficiency is extremely rare in the general healthy population; those who are deficient tend to have problems with their intestinal function or have taken medications known to interfere with its metabolism.
+Vitamin K deficiency is extremely rare in the general healthy population.
+Those who are deficient in this nutrient tend to have problems with their intestinal functioning, or have taken medications known to interfere with its metabolism.

-A diet including green leafy vegetables and plant oils are your best bet for getting enough so your child maintains normal blood clotting and bone health.
+- A diet including green leafy vegetables and plant oils are your best bet for getting enough of this nutrient so your child maintains normal blood clotting and bone health.

 - Do you need extra from a supplement?
 Probably not.